open5e/open5e/source/characters/races/southlandsheroes_races/tosculi.rst

 any insectoid, arachnid, or similar beast (such as a crab), though you must still have seen the creature to do so.
-In addition, you gain access to the following list of non-standard forms (you must follow the same CR and ability restrictions as outlined in Circle Forms): ankheg, carrion crawler, death wasp (use :ref:`srd:wyvern` stats), giant rhinoceros beetle (use :ref:`srd:triceratops` stats), and :ref:`srd:swarm-of-insects` (all variants).
+In addition, you gain access to the following list of non-standard forms (you must follow the same CR and ability restrictions as outlined in Circle Forms): :ref:`srd:ankheg`, carrion crawler, death wasp (use :ref:`srd:wyvern` stats), giant rhinoceros beetle (use :ref:`srd:triceratops` stats), and :ref:`srd:swarm-of-insects` (all variants).
 Other insectoid forms may be